ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 <!-- Something I've been meaning to do is graph the time it takes to (a) iterate through all vertices in a finely divided plane (b) to generate a -->

-Disclaimer: I'm not a computer graphics pro, and there are many people (some of whom I work with) who know much more about this stuff than I do.
-If you're one of them, and you find mistakes, <a href="https://twitter.com/ryanjkaplan" target="_blank">lemme know!</a>

----

 I've been working on something called <a href="https://curvegrapher.com" target="_blank">Curve Grapher</a>.
 It's a webpage that renders graphs of math equations, like $z = sin(x) cos(y)$.

-One feature I'm proud of is that you can give it an equation like $z = sin(p x) cos(p y)$ and it'll recognize that $p$ isn't a co-ordinate.
+One feature I'm proud of is that you can give it an equation like $z = sin(x p) cos(y p)$ and it'll recognize that $p$ isn't a co-ordinate.
 It'll treat it as a variable and give you a slider to change its value.

 Here's a screenshot of what I mean...